Skip to content

 Breabag — common questions

-How hard is Breabag?
+How difficult is Breabag?

-When is the best time to climb Breabag?
+What's the best month to climb Breabag?

-Can I bring my dog up Breabag?
+Can dogs go up Breabag?

 Intermittent at Inchnadamph; nothing on the hill